DougallWinship/deform/docs/Styling.md

 The custom elements are automatically decorated with 'part' attributes to allow styling via [::part](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) selectors, the rule is as follows:
 - if the shadow dom tag has any classes they are used for the part definition(s)
-- otherwise the tag name itself is used, if there is a type attribute that is also used
+- otherwise if the tag has a 'type' attribute that is used along with the tag name
+- otherwise just the tag name itself is used,

 For example the Slider custom element's shadow DOM is as follows:
 ```html